 On Friday 2nd February 2018, we sent a letter out to parents and staff informally consulting on our plans to investigate the possibility of converting Southfield Primary School to an Academy and joining a Multi-Academy Trust (MAT).

-The formal consultation period started on Monday 17th September and will close on Monday 29th October following consultation with stakeholders including staff, parents and pupils.
-Any concerns related to forming a Multi-Academy Trust need to be submitted either to the Headteacher or Chair of Governors before the end of the formal consultation period.
+The formal consultation period started on Monday 17th September and closed on Monday 29th October following consultation with stakeholders including staff, parents and pupils.
+Any concerns related to forming a Multi-Academy Trust needed to be submitted either to the Headteacher or Chair of Governors before the end of the formal consultation period.
 Parents and staff were invited to consultation meetings, and all questions and concerns were discussed at the full governors meeting on 15th November.
 Following discussion, governors voted unanimously to convert Southfield Primary School to become an academy and join the Pioneer Learning Trust.
 A letter has been written to parents, staff and stakeholders explaining this decision with a view to conversion being on the 1st January 2019.

 Below are questions that are often asked when schools consult to become academies along with the answers.
 Any additional questions and answers will be added during the course of the formal consultation period.

 The Multi-Academy Trust that we are looking to form with other local schools will be called the Pioneer Learning Trust (PLT).

 At this stage Southfield Primary School, Whitefield Primary School and Chantry Primary Academy will be forming the Pioneer Learning Trust together.
 Over time there will be other schools in the local area who will be joining once the Pioneer Learning Trust is established.
 These three schools have a history of working together and supporting each other.